Person kayaking in murky water, wearing a life vest.

 Photo: Jill Priday

-Most paddlers do a minimum of 6 months training for the DW.
+Most paddlers do a minimum of 6 months training for the DW, and this training will include running, gym work as well as (lots of) paddling.

 Photo: Guy Dresser